simonteozw/tp/docs/DeveloperGuide.md

    Use case ends.

 Extensions:
-   1g.
+   1a.
 The requested lesson does not exist (provided index is invalid)
-      1g1.
+      1a1.
 TrackIt@NUS shows an error message
       Use case resumes at step 1.
 ```
 ```
-Use Case: UC12 - View a module's lessons
+Use Case: UC12 - View the lessons for a module
-Actor: User

 Preconditions: Module must exist in the app.
-Guarantees: Show's all the module's lessons.
+Guarantees: Show all the module's lessons.

 MSS:
    1. User views a module's page